JohncentVentura/PULP-RPG-Documentation/README.md

-# Technical Documentation Sample
+# FreeCodeCamp - Responsive Web Design
-Status: Ongoing
+* Certification Project 3 - Technical Documentation Page

-# What I learned
+* Objective: Build an app that is functionally similar to https://technical-documentation-page.freecodecamp.rocks

-* Intermediate CSS
+# What I Learned
-* Responsive Web Design
+*